-Sydney Park in St Peters is an expansive green space that is made up of lush gardens and beautiful wetlands, all against the background of rolling hills.
-This magical destination is located in the suburb of St Peters.
+Sydney Park is an expansive green space that is made up of lush gardens and beautiful wetlands, all against the background of rolling hills; with this magical destination located in St Peters.

 With an area of 103 acres, the park is one of the three largest parks found in the inner-city.